Dolly Castro Enjoys A Snack In Liquid Leggings & Tight Bra

 Hey guys ????
 Trying to be as healthy as possible during the quarantine is important.
 Especially because eating healthy helps boost your immune system which is necessary right now.
 Here is an easy, fast and delicious protein packed snack option that I love, @1stphorm Level-1 protein mixed with some oatmeal with plant based milk.
 It is healthy and filling at the same time.
 Level-1 doesn’t cause any bloat or stomach irritation, helps prevent muscle breakdown and it tastes AMAZING!! ????????????????

-The post has been the highlight of many of her fans’ day, racking up over 27,000 likes in addition to over 290 comments with the vast majority of followers raving over the model’s good looks.
+The post has been the highlight of many of her fans’ day, racking up over 27,000 likes in addition to over 290 comments.
+The vast majority of her followers raved over the model’s good looks.

 “Brains+Beauty+Inspiration all in one,” one fan pointed out, adding a series of red heart emoji to the end of their comment.

-“Love you queen I hope ur ok and ur family as well stay safe queen, we love till death,” complimented another Instagrammer.
+“Love you queen I hope ur ok and ur family as well stay safe queen, we love till death,” complimented another Instagram user.